darienmt/darienmt.github.io/_posts/2017-06-08-tensorflow-with-gpu-on-your-mac.markdown

 ![CUDA driver](/images/2017-06-08/cuda_driver.png)

 # Install CUDA Toolkit 8.0
-You can find the installation steps for Max OS X [here](http://docs.nvidia.com/cuda/cuda-installation-guide-mac-os-x).
+You can find the installation steps for Mac OS X [here](http://docs.nvidia.com/cuda/cuda-installation-guide-mac-os-x).
 There are some system requirements:

 - a CUDA-capable GPU(you make sure you have it in the previous sections.)
-- Max OS X 10.11 or later (In my case, I have v10.12.5)
+- Mac OS X 10.11 or later (In my case, I have v10.12.5)
 - the Clang compiler and toolchain installed using Xcode.
 - the NVIDIA CUDA Toolkit.